louisstow/doc.sproute.io/config.md

 When an error occurs render a custom page instead of the default JSON response.
 The page will have a list of error messages under `error`.

+To force an API to return JSON instead of the rendered error page, submit the request with an `Accept` header of `application/json` or `application/javascript`.

 ~~~
 {{ each error as e }}
 	<div>{{e.message}}</div>